Digital Vaccination Record: Frequently asked questions

 - Second vaccination after a first vaccination with Johnson & Johnson.

 - Second vaccination after a recovery and a first vaccination (booster)

 If you receive a corresponding message in your CovPass app asking you to renew your certificate, one of the above cases applies to you.
 Your deposited certificate does not comply with the current EU requirements for numbering certificates and should therefore be adjusted using the reissue function in the app.
 This is important so that your booster vaccination is recognized by the CovPassCheck app during examinations.

-The CovPass-App can only scan vaccination certificates (QR codes) that meet European specifications.
-These certificates are entitled ‘EU DIGITAL COVID VACCINATION CERTIFICATE’ or ‘EU COVID-19 VACCINATION CERTIFICATE’.
-They are issued by vaccination centres, doctors’ practices and pharmacies.
-Other QR codes that are issued in connection with COVID-19 vaccinations (e.g. invitation codes for a vaccination appointment, proof of vaccination that does not meet European certificate specifications) are not designed for the CovPass-App and cannot be recognised by the app.
+The CovPass app can only scan vaccination certificates (QR codes) that meet European specifications.
+These certificates are titled "EU Digital COVID Certificate".
+They are issued by vaccination centres, doctors’ practices, health departments and pharmacies.
+Other QR codes that are issued in connection with COVID-19 vaccinations (e.g. invitation codes for a vaccination appointment, proof of vaccination that does not meet European certificate specifications) are not designed for the CovPass app and are not recognised by the app.

 Why is my QR code not scanning?

-- Make sure that you have presented the QR code on the vaccination certificate entitled ‘EU DIGITAL COVID VACCINATION CERTIFICATE’ or ‘EU COVID-19 VACCINATION CERTIFICATE’.
-You can get this certificate in vaccination centres, doctors’ practices or pharmacies.
+- Make sure that you have presented the QR code on the vaccination certificate entitled "EU Digital COVID Certificate".
+You can get this certificate in vaccination centres, doctors’ practices. health departments or pharmacies.

 - Make sure that your smartphone can scan the QR code properly.
 Move the phone back and forth and change the distance from the camera to the QR code.
 It often helps to increase the distance.